Filmmaking technique of Akira Kurosawa: Wipe

 A form of cinematic punctuation very strongly identified with Kurosawa is the wipe.
 This is an effect created through an optical printer, in which, when a scene ends, a line or bar appears to move across the screen, "wiping" away the image while simultaneously revealing the first image of the subsequent scene.
 As a transitional device, it is used as a substitute for the straight cut or the dissolve (though Kurosawa, of course, often used both of those devices as well).
 In his mature work, Kurosawa employed the wipe so frequently that it became a kind of signature.
-For example, one blogger has counted no fewer than 12 instances of the wipe in Drunken Angel (1948).

 There are a number of theories concerning the purpose of this device, which, as James Goodwin notes, was common in silent cinema but became considerably rarer in the more "realistic" sound cinema.
 Goodwin claims that the wipes in Rashomon, for instance, fulfill one of three purposes: emphasizing motion in traveling shots, marking narrative shifts in the courtyard scenes and marking temporal ellipses between actions (e.g., between the end of one character's testimony and the beginning of another's).
 He also points out that in The Lower Depths (1957), in which Kurosawa completely avoided the use of wipes, the director cleverly manipulated people and props "in order to slide new visual images in and out of view much as a wipe cut does".

 An instance of the wipe used as a satirical device can be seen in Ikiru (1952).
 A group of women visit the local government office to petition the bureaucrats to turn a waste area into a children's playground.
 The viewer is then shown a series of point of view shots of various bureaucrats, connected by wipe transitions, each of whom refers the group to another department.
 Nora Tennessen comments in her blog (which shows one example) that "the wipe technique makes [the sequence] funnier—images of bureaucrats are stacked like cards, each more punctilious than the last."